 Reporting a Password Compromise

 - Suspected compromises of passwords must be reported immediately to the KU IT Customer Service Center at 4-8080.

-- The password in question should be changed immediately.
+- The password in question must be changed immediately.

-Exceptions to this Policy shall only be allowed if previously approved by the KU Information Technology Security Office and this approval is documented and verified by the Chief Information Officer.
+Exceptions to this Policy shall only be allowed if previously approved by the KU Information Security Officer and this approval is documented and verified by the Chief Information Officer.

 Faculty, staff, and student employees who violate this University policy may be subject to disciplinary action for misconduct and/or performance based on the administrative process appropriate to their employment.